CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 The VMC-2 provides eight so called "ports".
 Each port has one input socket and one trimmer potentiometer for the input level.

 The inputs will recognize voltage changes between 0 Volt and +5 Volt.
 Incoming voltages that are above +5V or any negative voltages are ignored.
-If you want to handle any voltages above +5 Volt you have to reduce in the input signal with the corresponding trimmer.
-If you want to handle negative voltages you have to achieve a level shift plus eventually some attenuation using some external offset module like for example the Doepfer A-183-2 (https://doepfer.de/a1832.htm).
+If you want to handle any voltages above +5 Volt you have to reduce the input signal with the corresponding trimmer.
+If you want to handle negative voltages you have to achieve a level shift and possibly some attenuation by using an external offset module like for example the Doepfer A-183-2 (https://doepfer.de/a1832.htm).
 Also the Doepfer A-138a provides a suitable offset option(https://doepfer.de/a138.htm).

-To send the MIDI data the VMC-2 requires an MIDI input/output module from the VMC-system like the MIDI-ITO, MIDI-ITOs, or MIDI-3IT with MIDI-OOO.
-Handling and sending MIDI data via the VMC-bus ot other modules of the VMC series is possible too.
+To send MIDI data the VMC-2 requires a MIDI input/output module from the VMC-system like the MIDI-ITO, MIDI-ITOs, or MIDI-3IT with MIDI-OOO.
+Handling and sending MIDI data via the VMC-bus to other modules of the VMC series is possible too.

 Operation Modes